Although they bear a close resemblance, it is possible to differentiate the two based on some factors.

 However, both pests can be eradicated using the same methods.
 Below are some of the most effective remedies for cockroaches and waterbugs.

 Roach baits provide an easy and convenient way of eradicating waterbugs and cockroaches.
-The best roach baits contain attractants which lure the insects to the insecticide.
-Most of the popular roach bait brands contain a slow-acting ingredient which kills insects slowly.
+The best roach baits contain attractants that lure the insects to the insecticide.
+Most of the popular roach bait brands contain a slow-acting ingredient that kills insects slowly.

 This technology ensures that the insects have enough time to share the poison with the rest of the colony.
 Such roach baits or roach foggers will be ideal for eliminating a whole colony of roaches or waterbugs.

 Roach baits can be placed on various locations depending on their type.
 For instance, roach motels are ideal for low-laying places such as beneath the furniture.
-Roach gels are good for areas above the surface such as on walls and along baseboards.
+Roach gels are suitable for areas above the surface, such as on walls and along baseboards.

 2. Roach Spray

 Roach sprays can be used to kill and repel roaches and waterbugs.
-Most of the best roach killers come as insecticide concentrates which require to be diluted with water and sprayed directly on the affected areas.
+Most of the best roach killers come as insecticide concentrates, which require diluting water and sprayed directly on the affected areas.

 3. Boric Acid

-Boric acid powder can be spread on the affected areas to kill roaches and waterbugs.
-This powder exists as microscopic particles which are able to break through the insect’s exoskeleton where it causes dehydration.
+The boric acid powder can be spread on the affected areas to kill roaches and waterbugs.
+This powder exists as microscopic particles that can break through the insect’s exoskeleton, causing dehydration.

 Vinegar can be used as a natural method for repelling roaches and waterbugs.
 Make a vinegar solution and spray on the affected areas to repel these creatures.

-Although it won’t kill them, it forces them out of the place and deters them from coming back.
-However, due to its short lasting effect, you need to apply regularly to keep these creatures at bay.
+Although it won’t kill them, it forces them out of place and deters them from coming back.
+However, due to its short-lasting effect, you need to apply regularly to keep these creatures at bay.